-- 1. The costs incurred must satisfy the requirements under section 4 subsections 4 and 5, - 2. at least 75 per cent of the German production costs for which the product service provider is responsible are incurred without regard to the costs of shooting abroad, and - 3. no more than 20 per cent of the shooting abroad for which the production service provider is responsible are recognised as German production costs eligible for a grant. - (6) As a general rule, a subsequent overrun of eligible German production costs specified in the application will not be taken into consideration.
+- 01. The costs incurred must satisfy the requirements under section 4 subsections 4 and 5, - 02. at least 75 per cent of the German production costs for which the product service provider is responsible are incurred without regard to the costs of shooting abroad, and - 03. no more than 20 per cent of the shooting abroad for which the production service provider is responsible are recognised as German production costs eligible for a grant.

+(6) As a general rule, a subsequent overrun of eligible German production costs specified in the application will not be taken into consideration.
 If the German production costs rise owing to force majeure or similar circumstances, the FFA managing board may, in justified exceptional cases, on request by the applicant production service provider and in agreement with the BKM, agree to make a subsequent increase of the grant (subsequent appropriation) of up to the maximum percentage grant amount permissible under subsection 1.
 This subsequent appropriation is limited to a maximum of 30 per cent of the grant originally awarded.
 The basis for calculating the amount of the subsequent appropriation is the amount of the eligible German production costs additionally incurred.
 In general, the grant may be cumulated with other federal or state funding programmes.
 In this case, it is necessary to ensure that the funding serves different purposes, i.e. that eligible costs can be separated from each other.
 The subsequent appropriation is paid in instalments, in agreement with the BKM, taking into account the circumstances of the individual case.
-The applicant production service provider must file the written application for an subsequent appropriation as early as possible, stating the reasons for and amount of the additional costs incurred in a substantiated way. - (7) Applications will not be accepted if other public film subsidies from the federal budget are used. - (8) The aid is not to be cumulated with other state aid including aid as defined in Commission Regulation (EU) 2023/2831 in the version of 13 December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L of 15 December 2023) unless the other aid measure concerns different identifiable eligible costs, or if the highest aid intensity applicable to such aid measures or the highest aid amount applicable to such aid measures is not exceeded. - (9) The aid intensity of all the aid granted to a project is to be limited to 50 per cent of the respective total production costs.
+The applicant production service provider must file the written application for an subsequent appropriation as early as possible, stating the reasons for and amount of the additional costs incurred in a substantiated way.

+(7) Applications will not be accepted if other public film subsidies from the federal budget are used.

+(8) The aid is not to be cumulated with other state aid - including aid as defined in Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L 352, 24 December 2013) unless the other aid measure concerns different identifiable eligible costs, or if the highest aid intensity applicable to such aid measures in accordance with the General Block Exemption Regulation or the highest aid amount applicable to such aid measures in accordance with the General Block Exemption Regulation is not exceeded.

+(9) The aid intensity of all the aid granted to a project is to be limited to 50 per cent of the respective total production costs.
 In the case of cross-border projects financed by more than one EU Member State and involving producers from more than one Member State, the aid intensity may be up to 60 per cent of the respective total production costs.
 These ceilings do not apply to difficult audio-visual works and co-productions involving countries that are included on the list of the OECD Development Assistance Committee.